supnate/dojos/README.md

     node /path/to/dojos/bootstrap.js

 ## What does Dojos Provide?
-* Directory list, support orderring and filter functions
+* Directory list, support fast sorting and filter
-* Static file support
+* Static file server
 * Server page rendering engine using dojox/dtl as the template engine

 ## Create a page